 By this point, having witnessed Granada cause chaos at Toddington and Frankley, the Ministry were fed up and minded to take away the contract for Heston.
 They only held back because they thought it would be difficult to find another operator who would be willing to pick up from this point.
 Instead, Granada were given six weeks to make some progress, which they did.
 The site was built by Richard Costain.

 Granada had offered to open the transport cafés first, but withdrew this offer after difficulties at Toddington.

 The petrol stations opened on 21 February 1967, westbound building on 21 November 1967 and eastbound building on 3 January 1968.
-It was opened by the then Miss England, in a stunt designed to advertise the services's proximity to London and to Heathrow.
+It was opened by the then Miss England, in a stunt designed to advertise the service area's proximity to London and to Heathrow.

 The large grill restaurant, which was imported from Frankley, soon closed due to low demand from commuters, a struggle which Granada was having at the time.
 A large coffee shop instead opened here in 1977, and a self-service shop was built here too.
 The restaurant was a large L-shaped room, part of which was curtained off for lorry drivers.
 It was brightly decorated with red and white tiling.